Eliminate Taxes Completely! What if there were no tax at all?

 What would happen if by some miracle all the taxes disappeared in America.
 One hundred years ago the American people hardly paid any tax at all and we were a prosperous country.

-While a great percentage of taxes are taken from by the income tax, many people do not understand the large amount of tax that is derived from just purchasing everyday products.
+While a great percentage of taxes come from the income tax, many people do not understand the large amount of tax that is derived from just purchasing everyday products.
 There are taxes on just about everything.
 However, these taxes are hidden because they are built into the price you pay for items.
 Here is a list of items with hidden taxes as told by MSN's Judy Hasson:

 Here are some items whose prices are jacked up with import taxes: